tedheikkila/one-track/README.md

   ## Description

-  This is a PC and mobile app designed for a user who wants to easily browse a music database and develop a polished profile page for their favorite songs.
+  This is a PC and mobile app designed for a user who wants to browse a music database and develop a profile page for their favorite songs.
 It also has the potential in the future to function as a platform for artists to be able to upload their own tracks, album art, and profile information.

   ## Technologies: